Map Adoption Process

 For additional information on the Partial Countywide Map adoption process see the FEMA fact sheet(PDF, 158KB).

 Scientific Resolution Panel (SRP) municipalities maps are on a separate track than these 36 municipalities.
 FEMA is currently in the process of generating new flood maps for those three (3) municipalities (Lincoln Park, Montville and Pequannock).
-FEMA has a tentative date of the end of 2022 for release of preliminary firms (SRP Revised Preliminary Maps) for these municipalities.
+FEMA has a tentative date for the beginning of 2023 for release of preliminary firms (SRP Revised Preliminary Maps) for these municipalities.

 FEMA’S map adoption process typically takes between 18-24 months.
 Please review FEMA’s brochure, "Map Adoption Process,"(PDF, 3MB) for more details.